 - Trim off the ends of the zucchini, then slice lengthwise as thin as possible

-- Place zucchini, olive oil, balsamic and salt in an 7 x 11 baking dish
+- Place zucchini, olive oil, balsamic and salt in an 7 x 11 inch baking dish

 - Place in refrigerator to marinate (1 hour to overnight)